 - The SCRA contains many other protections besides those applicable to home loans.

-- In order to request relief under the SCRA from loans with interest rates above 6% a servicemember or spouse must provide a written request to the lender, together with a copy of the servicemember’s military orders.
+- In order to request relief under the SCRA from loans with interest rates above 6 percent a servicemember or spouse must provide a written request to the lender, together with a copy of the servicemember’s military orders.

 Loans, Lines of Credit and Credit Cards